EurekaDevSecOps/radarctl/README.md

 radar scan
 ```

-You can also specify scanners:
+You can also specify scanners to use:

 ```bash
 radar scan -s "opengrep,gitleaks,grype"
 ```

-To output a SARIF report:
+Output a SARIF report:

 ```bash
 radar scan -s "opengrep,gitleaks,grype" -o report.sarif